Evolution and Design

 Below: Two supposed intermediate species.13

 Whales – marine mammals with a carnivorous diet – appeared abruptly in the early Cenozoic.
 Darwin hypothesized that whales evolved from bears.
 Later evolutionists have proposed several other hypothetical ancestors: mesonychids (wolf-like carnivores), the hyena (Pachyaena), Sinonyx (a cat-like creature), herbivorous hippopotami, and Indohyus, a herbivorous deer-like creature.
 The transformation would have required radical changes in reproduction, respiration and locomotion, but there is no smooth fossil sequence showing that it ever occurred.
-Proposed intermediate species include: Pakicetus, a land dweller partially adapted to aquatic life, usually classified as a primitive whale based on certain features of its teeth and ears; Ambulocetus, a 3-metre-long, amphibious crocodile-like creature; and Basilosaurus, a 20-metre-long, eel-like creature whose features, according to more cautious evolutionists, preclude it from being a true whale ancestor.14
+Proposed intermediate species include: Pakicetus, a land dweller partially adapted to aquatic life, usually classified as a primitive whale based on certain features of its teeth and ears; Ambulocetus, a 3-metre-long, amphibious crocodile-like creature; and Basilosaurus, a 20-metre-long, eel-like creature whose features, according to more cautious evolutionists, preclude it from being a true whale ancestor.14 These forms each have their own distinguishing characteristics, which they would have to lose in order to be considered direct ancestors or descendants of one another.15

 Birds are nowadays classed as a type of dinosaur; most scientists believe they evolved in the Jurassic period from a group of feathered dinosaurs known as theropods.
-However, dinosaurs were already very specialized, and due to this and other problems some scientists believe birds evolved from some other group of extinct reptiles.15 The ancient bird-dinosaur Archaeopteryx from the late Jurassic is widely regarded as a close relative of the ancestor of modern birds.
+However, dinosaurs were already very specialized, and due to this and other problems some scientists believe birds evolved from some other group of extinct reptiles.16 The ancient bird-dinosaur Archaeopteryx from the late Jurassic is widely regarded as a close relative of the ancestor of modern birds.
 The specimens of this primitive bird range from the size of a blue jay to that of a large chicken.
 Archaeopteryx possessed reptilian features such as teeth, a long lizard-like tail, and claws on its wings.
 However, it also possessed bird-like characteristics, such as a perching foot, a wishbone, and fully formed wings covered not with ‘primitive’ feathers but with modern flight feathers.
 Just how well it could fly is disputed.
 Archaeopteryx hints at a reptilian ancestry, but it is not led up to by a series of transitional forms from an ordinary terrestrial reptile through a number of gliding types with increasingly developed feathers until the full avian condition is reached.
 Furthermore, fossil tracks of birds have been found in far older strata, dated at 212 million years ago (late Triassic).
-And controversial fossils of a more modern-looking bird named Protoavis have also been found in strata of late Triassic age.16
+And controversial fossils of a more modern-looking bird named Protoavis have also been found in strata of late Triassic age.17

 There are several instances in the fossil record where a relatively minor morphological transformation can be traced through a series of fossil forms.
 The best-known case is that of the horse.
 The series starts with the original dog-sized horse, Eohippus (Hyracotherium), which lived about 50 million years ago and had four toes on the fore limbs and three on the hind limbs.
 It then passed through three-toed varieties, and ended with the modern one-toed Equus.
 However, the evolution of the horse is now admitted to have been much more complicated than originally assumed.
 Many species coexisted with ‘ancestor’ species, and instead of a progressive change in traits, several reversals took place.
-Many species appeared abruptly and remained unchanged throughout their lifetimes, species appeared that are entirely inconsistent with the supposed overall ‘trend’, and three-toed horses and one-toed horses commonly coexisted in North America.18
+Many species appeared abruptly and remained unchanged throughout their lifetimes, species appeared that are entirely inconsistent with the supposed overall ‘trend’, and three-toed horses and one-toed horses commonly coexisted in North America.19

 The differences between Eohippus and the modern horse are relatively trivial, yet the two forms are separated by 50 million years and at least 10 genera and a great number of species.
 The horse series therefore emphasizes just how vast the number of genera and species must have been if all the diverse forms of life on earth had really evolved in the gradual way that neo-Darwinism implies.
 There must have been innumerable transitional species linking such diverse forms as land mammals and whales or molluscs and arthropods.
 Yet they have barely left a trace of their existence in the fossil record.
 This seems to leave a saltational model as the only evolutionary explanation of the gaps.

 - Fred Williams, ‘Exposing the evolutionist’s sleight-of-hand with the fossil record’, Jan.
-2002, evolutionfairytale.com/articles_debates/fossil_illusion.htm; John D. Morris and Frank J. Sherwin, The Fossil Record: Unearthing nature’s history of life, Dallas, TX: Institute for Creation Research, 2010, pp. 129-77.
+2002, evolutionfairytale.com; John D. Morris and Frank J. Sherwin, The Fossil Record: Unearthing nature’s history of life, Dallas, TX: Institute for Creation Research, 2010, pp. 129-77.

 - Michael Denton, Evolution: A theory in crisis, Bethesda, MA: Adler & Adler, 1986, p.
 167.